AIE157 - Introduction to Politics in the Middle East

 Content

-This unit introduces the Middle East and North Africa region to students by exploring its broad history and relating it to the modern world.
-It covers the Middle East from the birth of the Abrahamic Faiths until the fall of the Ottoman Empire.
-The content then shifts to exploring how aspects of history manifest in the modern Middle East.
+This unit introduces the Middle East and North Africa region to students by exploring its modern history and place in the world.
+It covers the birth of new states in the wake of the Ottoman collapse and the role of Islam and religious/ethnic identities.
+This unit offers a survey of political systems and governance structures in the context of the Cold War and following the collapse of the Soviet Union.
 This will offer a foundation for students to better understand how the region functions today and an entry point into Middle East politics.
 No prior study of the Middle East is required.

 Learning outcomes